Approximation Algorithms for Maximin Fair Division: Introduction

-In addition, we initiate the study of approximate maximin fair division under submodular valuations.
-Specifically, we show that when the valuations of the agents are nonnegative, monotone, and submodular, then a $1/10$-approximate maximin fair allocation is guaranteed to exist and, in fact, such an allocation can be efficiently found by using a simple round-robin algorithm (Theorem~\ref{thm:mms-const}).
+{\bf Submodular Valuations:} We initiate the study of approximate maximin fair division under submodular valuations.
+Specifically, we show that when the valuations of the agents are \emph{nonnegative}, \emph{monotone}, and submodular, then a $0.21$-approximate maximin fair allocation is guaranteed to exist and, in fact, such an allocation can be efficiently computed via a simple round-robin algorithm (Theorem~\ref{thm:mms-const}).

 A technical contribution of the paper is to analyze the performance of this simple algorithm by employing the concept of \emph{multilinear extensions}.
 This concept has been used in recent results for constrained submodular maximization and, at a high level, it can be thought of as a continuous surrogate (a continuous extension) for a submodular function; see Section~\ref{sec:Multilinear} for a definition.
-It is observed in~\cite{vondrak-matroid} that the multilinear extension---of an agent's valuation function---achieves a high value if the agent is allocated a bundle uniformly at random.
-We use this observation to show that for each agent, in expectation, a bundle picked uniformly at random approximately satisfies the maximin requirement.
-Intuitively, this fact asserts that a uniformly random allocation is fair, in expectation.
-But, to obtain the desired approximation guarantee from this fact we cannot directly apply standard techniques (such as {pipeage rounding or randomized rounding}), since we need to satisfy the maximin requirement for multiple submodular functions simultaneously.\footnote{Note that, a direct application of randomized rounding leads to a logarithmic approximation guarantee.
-In particular, the concentration bounds for submodular functions~\cite{conc-submod} only establish the existence of a $\frac{1}{O(\log n)}$-approximate maximin fair allocation.} Instead, we show that in most rounds (of the round-robin algorithm), the gain in the value of an agent's bundle is comparable to the loss she incurs in the multilinear extension.
-We do so by defining the notion of \emph{expected ordered marginals} and using them to express the multilinear extension values; this notion might be of independent interest.
-Overall, this shows that using the round-robin algorithm we can efficiently find a $1/10$-approximate maximin fair allocation.
+It is observed in~\cite{vondrak-matroid} that the multilinear extension---of an agent's valuation function---achieves a high value if the agent is allocated a bundle at random.
+We use this observation to show that, for each of the $n$ agents, a bundle picked at random approximately satisfies the maximin requirement in expectation; specifically, for each agent $i$, the expected value of a random subset (wherein every good is included independently with probability $1/n$) is at least $(1 - \frac{1}{e})$ times the maximin share of $i$.
+However, to obtain the desired approximation guarantee from this fact we cannot directly apply standard techniques (such as {pipeage rounding or randomized rounding}), since we need to satisfy the maximin requirement for multiple submodular functions simultaneously.\footnote{Note that, a direct application of randomized rounding leads to a logarithmic approximation guarantee.
+In particular, the concentration bounds for submodular functions~\cite{conc-submod} only establish the existence of a $\frac{1}{O(\log n)}$-approximate maximin fair allocation.} Instead, we employ a round-robin method with a preprocessing step.